-Current developments, amendments, and changed requirements (for example by CABF-BR) are tracked and considered in the release planning.
+Current developments, amendments, and changed requirements are tracked and considered in the release planning.

 The department named in Chapter 1.5.1 is responsible for carrying out or coordinating the review.

 Certificates intended for publication will be published at the time of generation.
 Depending on the replication time of DTAG's internal systems such as the Global Address List, it may take up to 12 hours until newly issued certificates are available to all DTAG users.
 End-entity certificates are only published on the DTAG intranet.